-2020 - 2021 Varsity Recre eation Cheer Rules STUNTS co ont.
+STUNTS co ont.
 LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Stunt Release Transitions cont.
 A top person must NOT pass above extended arm level of the bases during the stunt release.
 Clarification: At the highest point of the release if the distance from the top persons hips to the extended arms of the bases is greater than the length of the top persons legs, the release must land in a cradle and follow 'Dismount' and 'Toss' rules.
 A top person must NOT pass above extended arm level of the bases during the stunt release.
-Clarification: At the highest point of the release if the distance from the top persons hips to the extended arms of the bases is greater than the length of the top persons legs, the release must land in a cradle and follow 'Dismount' and 'Toss' rules. • Release moves may NOT intentionally travel.
-Released top person may NOT travel over a person.
-A top person may NOT come in contact with another released top person.
-If a top person is released from a single-based stunt and lands in a horizontal position they need 2 catchers, if they land in an upright position, they need 1 catcher.
-I a top person is released from a multi-based stunt and lands in a horizontal position, they need 3 catchers, if they land in an upright position, they need 2 catchers.
-Exception: A helicopter release always requires 3 catchers.
-Free flipping releases are NOT allowed.
-Stunt Inversions A top person may not be inverted off of the performance surface.
-Ex.
-Assisted handstand on the performance surface.
-A top person may start in an inverted position on the performance surface, and transition directly to a non-inverted position in a 1-leg stunt at prep level or below, or a 2-leg stunt at extended level or below.
-A top person may start in an inverted position on the performance surface, and transition directly to a non-inverted position in an extended stunt or below.
-Ex.
-Handstand on the performance surface A top person may start in an inverted position on the performance surface, and transition directly to a non-inverted position in an extended stunt or below.
-Ex.
-Handstand on the performance surface extended level or below.
+Clarification: At the highest point of the release if the distance from the top persons hips to the extended arms of the bases is greater than the length of the top persons legs, the release must land in a cradle and follow 'Dismount' and 'Toss' rules. • A top person may NOT come in contact will be a top person is released from a single-based from a single-ba pased stunt and lands in a horizontal posit sed stunt and lands in a horizontal position over a person. ion they need 2 catchers, if they land in an n, they need 3 catchers, if they land in an u ns A top person may not be inverted off A top person may start in an inverted A top person may start in an inverted A top person may start in an inverted